 When to fly?

 May through August is the most popular time to book your flights to Copenhagen.
 The city is quieter in July when most Danes are on holiday.
 Roskilde Festival takes place around June/July and is around a 30 minute drive south-west of Copenhagen.
 The festival sees around 100,000 campers pitch up their tents a couple of days before the actual festival, extending the duration to almost a week, so if you are looking to get a good camping spot it is advisable to travel down in good time.
-This might also help you find better flight deals to the city.
+This might also help you find cheap flight deals to the city.
 New and renowned artists travel from around the globe to perform at the festival, resulting in tickets selling out quickly.

 Every year Copenhagen Carnival’s festivities are spread out over three days and it has developed into the largest Danish festival for music, attracting more than 100,000 spectators.
 Throughout the carnival are parades of samba and steelpan music along with number other music styles, however the main parade takes place on the Saturday which travels from Kongens Nytory to The City Hall Square along the pedestrian street Stroget.